[Fix:] Excel Unable to Merge Cells in Table

 macro

-In the macro, we declare wrkList variable as ListObject, as Table is considered as a ListObject.
+In the macro, we declare the wrkList variable as ListObject, as Table is considered as a ListObject.
 We assign active worksheet’s each ListObject to be Unlisted using Worksheet.Unlist command.
 The VBA FOR runs the loop.

 Step 3: Use the F5 key to run the macro.
 After returning to the worksheet, you see no Table Design tab though you click on cells within the pre-existing Table range.
-This indicates the confirmation of conversion of Excel Table to a normal range.
+This indicates the confirmation of the conversion of the Excel Table to a normal range.

 No table design tab